davejacobs/letters-web/source/pages/index.md

     #!ruby
     words.grep(/interesting/).
       map(&:downcase).
-      slice(0..2).p.
-      reject {|w| w.length < 3 }.
       group_by(&:length).p.
       values_at(5, 10)
+      slice(0..2).p.
       join(", ")

-Because the `p` method (and every other Letters method) returns the original object, introducing it is only ever for side effects -- it won't change the output of your code.
+Because the `p` method (and nearly every Letters method) returns the original object, introducing it is only ever for side effects -- it won't change the output of your code.

 This is significantly easier than breaking apart the pipeline using variable assignment or a hefty `tap` block.